About Arirang

 FAQ

 Yes.
-This Arirang page is set up for 12-hole AC ocarina and keeps the fingering chart, 3/4 phrase layout, and G note center easy to follow in one place.
+This Arirang page keeps the fingering chart, 3/4 phrase layout, and G note center easy to follow while letting you switch between the supported instrument setups on the page.

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.